 What Does Multiple Linear Regression Look Like?
 (Part 2)

-This note considers the case where one of the predictors is an indicator variable.
-It will be coded 0/1 here, but these results do not depend on the the two codes used.
+This note considers the case of multiple linear regression with two predictors, where one of the predictors is an indicator variable.
+It will be coded 0/1 here, but these results do not depend on the the two values used.
 Here, men and women are placed on a treadmill.
-When they can no longer continue, duration (DUR) an maximum oxygen usage (VO2MAX) are recorded.
-The purpose of this analysis is to predict VO2MAX from sex (M0F1 = 0 for males, 1 for females) and DUR.
+When they can no longer continue, duration (DUR) and maximum oxygen usage (VO2max) are recorded.
+The purpose of this analysis is to predict VO2max from sex (M0F1 = 0 for males, 1 for females) and DUR.
 When the model

 is fitted to the data, the result is